 They are kept right next to their water supply, with lots of shade – important in the heat.

 The mahouts seem like a happy bunch too, both young and old men, sitting and chatting together in their wooden hut nearby when we arrive.

-At a large wooden pavilion at the entrance, you can read about the work of the Asian Elephant Foundation of Thailand, which has accredited this camp – the only one in Krabi to receive such recognition.
+At a large wooden pavilion at the entrance, you can read about the work of the Asian Elephant Foundation of Thailand.

 To mount an elephant, you need to climb up to a platform where you can hop over to the chair on its back.
 The elephant is trained to stand still while you mount.
-There are seven steps in all to reach the top – easy enough for anyone but those with the most serious mobility issues.
+There are seven steps in all to reach the top – easy enough for people who don’t have mobility issues.